top of page

-Due to the COVID-19 concerns our office will be open for telephone consultations.
+Due to the COVID-19 concerns our office will be open for telephone or video conference consultations.
 Please call our office at 310-358-2234 and leave a message with our receptionist

 Dr. Stuart Silverman was born in Chicago Illinois He graduated from Princeton University cum laude in biology with an interest in art history and biochemistry.
 He received his M.D and Johns Hopkins in 1973 was an intern and resident at University Hospital in Boston and was a rheumatology fellow at Boston University.
 Following his rheumatology fellowship he was a Thorndike research fellow.
 He is board-certified in internal medicine, rheumatology and allergy immunology He has served as a lectured in rheumatology at Tufts University, Assistant Professor at University of Pennsylvania and is currently Clinical Professor of Medicine at University of California Los Angeles, David Geffen school of medicine and at Cedars-Sinai Medical Center.
 He has served as acting chief of rheumatology at greater Los Angeles VA Medical Center.